 National Highway Traffic Safety Administration

 The National Highway Traffic Safety Administration (NHTSA) was established by the Highway Safety Act of 1970 and is dedicated to achieving the highest standards of excellence in motor vehicle and highway safety.
 It works daily to help prevent crashes and their attendant costs, both human and financial.
-Through a contract with Syneren Technologies, NHTSA is responsible for ChORUS information and resources pertaining to its areas of expertise, notably driver behavior initiatives and motor vehicle safety (including recalls).
+Through a contract with New Editions Consulting, NHTSA is responsible for ChORUS information and resources pertaining to its areas of expertise, notably driver behavior initiatives and motor vehicle safety.

 Roadway Safety Foundation